IOS 16: Apple TV

-iOS 16 allows cross-device connectivity in tvOS 16 for new experiences between Apple TV, Apple Watch, and iPhone.
+iOS 16 allows cross-device connectivity in tvOS 16 for new experiences between Apple TV, Apple Watch, and iPhone. iOS 16 also removes most AirPlay functionality with the second and third generation Apple TV.

 Security and privacy

-Lockdown mode
+Lockdown Mode

-Lockdown mode is a special mode that, when activated, raises the security to the highest possible level by restricting some features of the OS, apps and web platform, in order to protect users from the rarest and most sophisticated attacks.
+Lockdown Mode is a special mode that, when activated, raises the security to the highest possible level by restricting some features of the operating system, apps and web platform, in order to protect users from the rarest and most sophisticated attacks.

-Unlike many other security features, lockdown mode is regarded as an “extreme, optional” mode that is not intended to be activated by the majority of users.
+Unlike many other security features, Lockdown Mode is regarded as an “extreme, optional” mode that is not intended to be activated by the majority of users.
 Rather, it is designed as a defense against advanced malware and mercenary spyware, such as clickless exploits or zero-click attacks, which are often hyper-targeted toward influential individuals such as journalists, diplomats, politicians, activists, lawyers, and high-profile business people.

-It is possible to disable the Lockdown mode on specific websites and apps by acting from the Safari’s Website Settings and the Lockdown mode's Web Browsing setting.
+It is possible to disable the Lockdown Mode on specific websites and apps by acting from the Safari’s Website Settings and the Lockdown Mode's Web Browsing setting.